Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/integrator-anti-windup/index.md

 ### Technical Challenges on Windup

-This section provides the practical challenges from the actuator’s input limitations, especially on the command tracking and disturbance suppression, and introduces the definition of windup.
+This section provides the practical challenges from the actuator’s input limitations, especially on the command tracking and disturbance suppression, and introduces the definition of an integral windup.

 #### Command Tracking without/with Actuator Limitations